System Prompt Modes

 Disadvantages:

-• Removes all default behavior (e.g., safety, neutrality, helpfulness).
+• Removes all behavior (e.g., safety, neutrality, helpfulness).

 • Requires careful crafting to avoid issues or undesired responses.